 If you want to recover from alcohol abuse or alcoholism, you need to complete a detox.
 An alcohol detox is the first step toward lifelong sobriety.
+What happens during alcohol detox?
 A great place to start is by learning more about what detox entails, the goals of a detox and what to expect.

 What is an Alcohol Detox?